fubar2/toolfactory/README.md

 impede a miscreant bent on destroying all your Galaxy data would probably be lack of appropriate technical skills.

-**What it does**

-This is a tool factory for simple scripts in python, R and perl currently.
-Functional tests are automatically generated.

-LIMITED to simple scripts that read one input from the history.
-Optionally can write one new history dataset, and optionally collect any number of outputs into links on an autogenerated HTML index page for the user to navigate - useful if the script writes images and output files - pdf outputs are shown as thumbnails and R's bloated pdf's are shrunk with ghostscript so that and imagemagik need to be available.

-Generated tools can be edited and enhanced like any Galaxy tool, so start small and build up since a generated script gets you a serious leg up to a more complex one.

-**What you do**

-You paste and run your script, you fix the syntax errors and eventually it runs.
-You can use the redo button and edit the script before trying to rerun it as you debug - it works pretty well.

-Once the script works on some test data, you can generate a toolshed compatible gzip file containing your script ready to run as an ordinary Galaxy tool in a repository on your local toolshed.
-That means safe and largely automated installation in any production Galaxy configured to use your toolshed.

 **Generated tool Security**

 Once you install a generated tool, it's just